 Skip to main content

-NASA's Surface Water and Ocean Topography (SWOT) platform monitors Earth’s surface water, collecting data to contribute to the first global survey of the Earth's surface water.
-SWOT observes the fine details of the ocean's surface topography and measures how water bodies change over time.
+NASA's Surface Water and Ocean Topography (SWOT) platform monitors Earth’s surface water, collecting data to contribute to the first global survey of Earth's oceans and its terrestrial surface water.
+SWOT observes the fine details of surface topography and measures how water bodies change over time.

 Type